 (a) Location.
-Coop, hutch, or pen must be located as follows:

-[1] Permitted in the side or rear yards.

-[2] Must be set back ten (10) feet from all property lines.
+Coop or pen must be located in the side or rear yards and setback ten (10) feet from all property lines.

-[3] Must be located a minimum of fifteen (15) from an adjacent lot's primary structure.

 (b) Sanitary Conditions.
 Coop or pen must be kept in a sanitary condition, free of odors.

 (c) Roosters.
 Keeping of roosters is not permitted.